jlgregorio/tutorials-pointcloud-python/README.md

 ## Going further

-The list does not pretend to be not exhaustive but may be a good starting point to dive deeper in the topic of pointcloud processing.
+The lists below do not pretend to be not exhaustive but may be a good starting point for those who whish to dive deeper in the topic of pointcloud processing.

 ### Software